sindhudchitragar1729/sindhuchitragar1729/README.md

 ---

 ## 🚀 About Me

-🎓 Pursuing Electronics and Communication Engineering at GM Institute of Technology, Davangere
+🎓 Pursuing Electronics and Communication Engineering at GM Institute of Technology, Davangere, Karnataka

 💡 Passionate about Software Development and AI/ML

 🧠 Actively practicing Data Structures and Problem Solving

 🌱 Currently working on Web Development and improving Backend skills

 🎯 Aspiring to become a skilled Software Engineer

 ---